Duchy of Cornwall: Planned developments

+In February 2024, Prince William, in partnership with Cornish charity St Petrocs, announced plans for building 24 homes on Duchy of Cornwall land in Nansledan to provide temporary accommodation for people experiencing homelessness in the area.
+Future plans include building more than 400 social rented homes and a further 475 affordable dwellings in South East Faversham.

 Legal status and additional rights

 Both the Duchy of Cornwall and the Duchy of Lancaster—since 1399 held by the monarch in a personal capacity—have special legal rights not available to other landed estates: for example, the rules on bona vacantia, the right to ownerless property, operate in favour of the holders of the duchies rather than the Crown, such that the property of anyone who dies in the county of Cornwall without a will or identifiable heirs, and assets belonging to dissolved companies whose registered office was in Cornwall, pass to the duchy.

 In 2007, £130,000 was realised from the right of bona vacantia, and given to a charitable fund.
 The duke owns freehold about three-fifths of the Cornish foreshore and the 'fundus', or bed, of navigable rivers and has right of wreck on all ships wrecked on Cornish shores, including those afloat offshore, and also to royal fish—i.e. whales, porpoises, and sturgeon.
 The Duchy of Cornwall is the harbour authority for St Mary's Harbour.
 There are separate attorneys-general for the duchies.
 The High Sheriff of Cornwall is appointed by the Duke of Cornwall, not the monarch, in contrast to the other counties of England and Wales.
 The duke had a ceremonial role in summoning the Cornish Stannary Parliament.